 In 1929, the process of genetic drift was identified by Sewall Wright.
 To refresh -

 Fisher had an almost inexplicable animus towards drift.
 He out-shouted and brow-beat any prominent biologist who dared look favourably on it as an important clue to explain or "contribute significantly to evolution".
 Reading between the lines of Fisher's papers and gauging his personality, now I think I understand why: Fisher did not want any sort of non-regularity to play much of a role in evolution.
 He liked the clean and relatively precise, non-random drivers of NS and SS.
 To Fisher, NS was part calculating machine and part pruning shears, subtracting and cutting the unruly branches of variation down to a formalized, Platonic beauty - where homozygous genotypes dominate large populations.
 Fisher was, above all else, a mathematician.
-However, the failure to look at evidence as evidence is the fatal flaw for any scientist.
+However, the failure to see evidence as evidence is the fatal flaw for any scientist.
 When Darwin realized that his theory crashed without SS as a consequential evo-driver, he took great pains to revise it, further delaying the publication of the Origin.

 Insofar as the relative abundance of variation in nature is concerned, let's seek to reconcile Fisher's variation-pruning selection with that of Kimura's variation-generating randomness - by appealing to different levels of explanation.
 Examine these polar-opposite, theoretical extremes: (1) under Fisher's "mass selection" model, NS non-randomly slices variation down to a twig - under which organisms in large populations, carry only one optimal "wild-type" allele per locus and (2) under Kimura's micro randomness model, neutral mutations generate immense variation and "some if not most of the changes in the genetic material are caused by genetic drift.".
 One might be tempted to say that "pruning" selection on the macroscopic (the population or even the organism) level is compatible - somehow - with "generative" randomness on the molecular level - because the two theories refer to distinct levels of reality.
 However, Fisher's model does not appear to picture what exists in nature, and if the "neutral model of evolution" (with drift as its super-dominant driver) were true, then similarly, would nature really look as it does?

 In conclusion, Fisher was both a genius and an ideologue.
 He brought Darwin back from the dead with population genetics, but he exerted an imperious control over other scientists - whom he thought his inferiors.
 Perhaps, this character flaw delayed the recognition of drift in evolution for 40 years.
 Fisher, also, visibly campaigned for forced sterilization laws.
 These laws targeted those he felt "genetically unfit".
 Those - who by carrying a "genetic load" - were destructive to the process of civilization itself.
-According to Fisher - however, the "genetic load" he carried around was - of course - benign.
+According to Fisher - however, the "genetic load" he carried-about was - of course - benign.

 (1) For decades - when it was un-popular, Ernst Mayr derisively labeled population geneticists "glorified bean counters", "bean baggers", etc. In horror, Mayr recoiled at the notion that evolution be described as "a shift of an allele frequency in a population over a period of time".
 To Mayr, this descriptor turned evolution precisely on its head.
 For him, evolution had to do with the sum-total of variation and diversity observed in nature, triggered by the generation-by-generation genetic changes experienced by individual organisms.
 To Mayr, a shift of an allele frequency in a population is the consequence of evolution.